US Funding Cuts Could Reverse Decades Of Gains In AIDS Fight: UN

 Crucial medical research on prevention and treatment have also shut down, including many in South Africa which has one of the highest HIV rates in the world and has become a leader in global research.

-"Developing countries themselves contribute very much towards the research on HIV and AIDS, and that research serves the whole world," Byaniyma said.
+"Developing countries themselves contribute very much towards the research on HIV and AIDS, and that research serves the whole world," Byanyima said.

 In 25 out of 60 low- and middle-income countries surveyed by UNAIDS, governments had found ways to compensate part of the funding shortfall with domestic resources.

+"It is the responsibility of every government to provide for its people," South Africa's health minister Aaron Motsoaledi said at the report's launch, calling the US pullout a "wake-up call".

-Still, the global HIV response built from grassroots activism was "resilient by its very nature", she told AFP.
+The global HIV response built from grassroots activism was "resilient by its very nature", Byanyima told AFP.

 "We moved from people dying every single day to now a point where it is really like a chronic illness," she said.